MauroSerantes/Minesweeper/README.md

 # Minesweeper Game

-This is a the well know game minesweeper for android
+This is a the well know game minesweeper for android.This is a personal version of the game.

 ## Comenzando 🚀

-_Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu máquina local para propósitos de desarrollo y pruebas._

-Mira **Deployment** para conocer como desplegar el proyecto.

 ### Pre-requisitos 📋